If you love all things caramely, chewy, and loaded with fiber + protein instead of sugar, these muesli cookies are for you.

-The super chill nature of muesli means you can switch and swap ingredients with ones you prefer, and get away with it!
-There is no hard-fast, serious guide to making tasty homemade muesli.
+Thankfully, there is no hard-fast, serious guide to making tasty muesli, meaning you can switch and swap ingredients with ones you prefer, and get away with it!

 These caramel protein cookies are the perfect day-to-day healthy cookie–

-They can be made virtually sugar-free (just use fiber syrup instead of maple/agave/etc.), and they only contain a minimal amount of coconut oil to help the ingredients bind.
+They can be made virtually sugar-free if you use fiber syrup instead of honey or rice syrup, and they only require a minimal amount of coconut oil to help the ingredients bind.